plasmadancom/HAT-GUI/README.md

 ## Enable I2C

-I2C must be enabled in raspi-config to allow I2C based HATs to communcate with Raspberry Pi.
+I2C must be enabled in raspi-config to allow I2C based HATs to communicate with Raspberry Pi.

 ```
 sudo raspi-config